chanchaldhingra/oop-javascript/README.md

 # oop-javascript
-This will explain oop in javscript which is achieved by prototypes.
+This will explain oop in javascript which is achieved by prototypes.